If you’re looking to join the world of fitness streaming, NordicTrack’s Commercial 1750 might just be the treadmill you’ve been looking for.

-With a rotating, 14″ HD touchscreen display, the 1750 is designed to pair seamlessly with iFit, giving you access to unlimited live and on-demand workouts to choose from.
+Most notably, there’s the 14″ HD touchscreen that allows the 1750 to pair seamlessly with iFit, giving you access to unlimited live and on-demand workouts to choose from.

 Plus, there’s all the other cool stuff iFit brings to the table, like metric tracking, scenic routes, Automatic Trainer Control, ActivePulse, etc.